TOAST-DOCS/RDS-FOR-MARIADB/zh/db-instance-gov.md

 ## Backup

 You can prepare in advance to recover the database of your DB instance in case of failure.
 You can perform backups from the console whenever necessary or you can set up periodic backups.
-Refer to [Backup](backup-and-restore/#_1) for more information.
+Refer to [Backup](backup-and-restore/#overview) for more information.

 ## Restoration

 You can use backups to restore data to any point in time.
 Restore always creates a new DB instance and cannot be restored to existing DB instance.
-Refer to [Restore](backup-and-restore/#_6) for more information.
+Refer to [Restore](backup-and-restore/#restore) for more information.

 ## Secure Capacity

 If the capacity of the data storage is insufficient due to the excessive generation of binary logs from rapid load, you can delete the binary logs using Secure Capacity feature in console.
 When you select Secure Capacity in console, you will see a pop-up window where you can select the binary logs for DB instance.
 Select the binary log and press **Confirm** to delete all binary logs created prior to the selected item.
 The Secure Capacity is a feature that temporarily secures capacity.
 If you keep running out of capacity, you must set the storage period for the binary log or expand the size of the data storage to match your service load.

-> [Note] You can set the storage period for binary logs with the `expire_logs_days` in MySQL 5.7 and later and the `binlog_expire_logs_seconds` parameter in MySQL 5.8 and later.

 > [Note]
-You can set the storage period for binary logs with the expire_logs_days in MySQL 5.7 and later and the binlog_expire_logs_seconds parameter in MySQL 5.8 and later.
+> You can set the storage period for binary logs with the `binlog_expire_logs_seconds` parameter.

 ## Expand Storage Size